 A county wide campaign called, “No Shot, No School” is underway to encourage incoming 7th and 12th graders to act now.
-The worry is that too many families will wait until August, when it may be too late to get an appointment in time.
+The worry is that too many families will wait until the last minute, when it may be too late to get an appointment in time.

 The change requires: